Let’s talk about my favorite kind of story—the character-driven story.

 As a romance author, character-driven stories are my favorite kind of stories to write.

 With so many tropes, themes, and archetypes, character development is one of the best ways to stand out from the crowd.
-But honestly, if you’re anything like me, you’ll just enjoy crafting characters with so many delicious flaws, wounds, and backstory that you can use to torture them all the way to their happily ever after!
+But honestly, if you’re anything like me, you’ll just enjoy crafting characters with so many delicious flaws, wounds, and backstory that you can use to torture them all the way to their happily ever!